‘B&B’ Recap For Tuesday, August 13: Beth Comes Home

-The Bold and the Beautiful recap for Tuesday, August 13 features Hope Logan (Annika Noelle) who brought her daughter home.
+The Bold and the Beautiful recap for Tuesday, August 13 features Hope Logan (Annika Noelle) bringing her daughter home.
 She and Liam Spencer (Scott Clifton) were emotional as they showed Beth (Madeline Valdez and River Davidson) her new home.
 They reminisced and talked about Hope’s pregnancy and how excited they were about the baby’s arrival.
 Liam and Hope agreed that it had been an incredible journey to finally hold her in their arms, per She Knows Soaps.

 Liam could not get Steffy Forrester (Jacqueline MacInnes Wood) off his mind.
 He was worried about her and Kelly (Zoe Pennington).
 He thought that Steffy had been very brave and that she would miss Beth.
 He also talked about Thomas Forrester (Matthew Atkinson) and how he had ruined their lives.
 Hope told Liam that she and Thomas did not make love on their honeymoon.
 Liam was relieved to find out that they did not consummate their marriage.
-Hope then admitted that she had always loved him,
+Hope then admitted that she had always loved him.

-Douglas Forrester (Henry Joseph Samiri) knocked at the cabin door.
+Douglas Forrester (Henry Joseph Samiri) knocked on the cabin door.
 Hope knelt and hugged the little boy.
 She thanked him for telling the truth and apologized for not believing him in the first place.
 Douglas was glad that Beth was home.

 Blissful that her family is reunited, Hope confesses to Liam that she never stopped loving him.
 WATCH FULL EPISODE: https://t.co/fGOIN3str5 #BoldandBeautiful pic.twitter.com/OIZIdnAUOW